hypersoftdev/inappbilling/README.md

 Access comprehensive details of the currently purchased item using the `PurchaseDetail` class.

 ```
+/**
-@param productId: Product Id for both inapp/subs (e.g. product_ads/product_weekly_ads)
+productId: Product Id for both inapp/subs (e.g. product_ads/product_weekly_ads)
-@param planId: Plan Id for subs (e.g. plan_weekly_ads)
+planId: Plan Id for subs (e.g. plan_weekly_ads)
-@param productTitle: Title of the Product
+productTitle: Title of the Product
-@param planTitle: Title of the Plan
+planTitle: Title of the Plan
-@param productType: Product purchase type (e.g. InApp/Subs)
+productType: Product purchase type (e.g. InApp/Subs)
-@param purchaseToken: a unique token for this purchase
+purchaseToken: a unique token for this purchase
-@param purchaseTime: For subscriptions, this is the subscription signup time.
+purchaseTime: For subscriptions, this is the subscription signup time.
 It won't change after renewal.
-@param purchaseTimeMillis: UnixTimeStamp (starts from Jan 1, 1970)
+purchaseTimeMillis: UnixTimeStamp (starts from Jan 1, 1970)
-@param isAutoRenewing: Only in case of 'BillingClient.ProductType.SUBS'
+isAutoRenewing: Only in case of 'BillingClient.ProductType.SUBS'
+**/

 data class PurchaseDetail(
     val productId: String,